Transcribed [with Introduction & comments] by

 About 10 days after our arrival in St. Petersburg, we read in the daily newspaper that a young man, John Lynch, had been picked up by police for “falsely wearing officers’ uniforms to impress local girls.”
 I still have the clipping, hereto attached: [End of Edna’s journal]

-Our time with my Aunt Ed continues in Part II as we learn more of her background and hear her artistic and creative side, which includes several of her poems.
-The series on Edna Gray ends, for now, with Part III, memories and reflections on her parents and their lives.
-As we suggested above, If you’re a Gray or Campbell family member or friend and have a story or annecdote to add, please respond in the section below.
+Our time with my Aunt Ed continues in Part II: “Faith, Family, and Education,” as we learn more of her background and hear her artistic and creative side, which includes several of her poems.
+The series on Edna Gray ends, for now, with Part III: “Memories of my Parents.”
+As we suggested above, If you’re a Gray or Campbell family member or friend who knew Edna and have a story or anecdote to add, please respond in the section below.